Shaga-Matula/pgcipp4/README.md

 * Accept upper and lower case input for letters in coordinates to speed up user experience.
 * Add help function to game so user can recall help at any time.
 * Add quit game function so user can quit game if so desired.

+## Agile Aproach

+* User stories are implamented to assist the running of the project